Wasserstein Gradient Flow over Variational Parameter Space for Variational Inference: Additional Experimental Results on Real-world datasets

+\textbf{Analysis on running time of methods}.
+We compare our methods GFlowVI and NGFlowVI, to SVGD, WVI and NGVI in terms of the computational cost.
+For GFlowVI, NGFlowVI, WVI and NGVI, we fix the number of components K at 10.
+For SVGD, we consider the number of particles of 50, 100, 500.
+We report the average running time (in seconds) required for one epoch of the compared methods in Table \ref{tab:runningtime}.
 For SVGD, the main computational cost arises from the kernel matrix, which requires $O(m^{2})$ memory and computation for $m$ particles.
-In contrast, our methods and WVI, NGFVI aim to update parameters of mixture components, with a memory and computational cost of $O(K)$, where K is the number of components.
+In contrast, our methods and WVI, NGVI aim to update parameters of mixture components, with a memory and computational cost of $O(K)$, where K is the number of components.
 Thus, our methods are particle-efficient compared to SVGD.
 Furthermore, designing the kernel for SVGD is highly non-trivial, especially for high-dimensional problems.
-In our experiments, we use an RBF kernel for SVGD and the median method \cite{liu2016stein} for bandwidth selection.

-The results, shown in Table \ref{tab:runningtime}, illustrate the average running time (in seconds) required for one epoch on three datasets: 'Australian', 'Boston' and 'Concrete'.
-We observe that SVGD's computation cost increases significantly with more particles.
-This indicates that our approach is scalable than ParVI for VI.
-Furthermore, the running times of our methods are comparable to NGVI, while much faster than WVI, demonstrating the efficiency of our proposed methods.

-\textbf{Average prediction loss}.
-We report the results after 1000 iterations in Table \ref{tab:negLoglikelihood}.
-NGFlowVI achieves the lowest prediction errors on two datasets 'Boston' and 'Concrete', while GFlowVI achieves the lowest error on 'Australian'.
-Notably, they outperform the other methods in terms of the prediction errors, indicating the effectiveness of our methods.
+\textbf{Analysis on the mixture sizes}.
+To assess the impact of the mixture size (number of components K) on the performance of NGFlowVI and GFlowVI, we conducted an ablation study.
+We varied the mixture sizes K=1, 3, 5, 10, 15, and evaluated the average prediction losses on three datasets, as shown in Tables \ref{tab:Australia_K}, \ref{tab:Boston_K}, and \ref{tab:Concrete_K}.
+Each method was run for 1000 iterations per mixture size.
+We see that both NGFlowVI and GFlowVI achieve the highest average losses with K=1, suggesting that a single component may be insufficient to capture the posterior distribution of weights.
+As the mixture size increases, the losses decrease, demonstrating improved performance.
+Both methods remain robust with mixture sizes of 10 or more.
+It suggests to use cross-validation to select the number of components.